a miniature ship 110 affordable hotels in Belfast

 9. The Bullitt Hotel

-The hotel is also a mere two-minute walk to the cobbled Cathedral Quarter, where you’ll find several popular pubs, as well as the Victoria Square shopping complex.
+The hotel is also a two-minute walk to the popular Cathedral Quarter, where you’ll find several pubs, as well as the Victoria Square shopping complex.

 two pillows on a bed 10 affordable hotels in Belfast